weehowe-z/Simple-Small-C-Compiler/README.md

 A simplified compiler frontend, including a **lexical analyzer** and a **syntax analyzer**, for **Small-C**, which

 is a C-like language containing a subset of the C programming language.
-Besides, it also implements a
+Besides, it also implements

-**code generator** to translate the intermediate representation, which is produced by syntax analyzer, into LLVM
+a **code generator** to translate he intermediate representation, which is produced by syntax analyzer, into LLVM

 instructions.
 Using **Flex**, **Bison** and **LLVM**